yasoon13/mainboulevard/website.md

 6. Careers `to be added in later phase`
 7. News `to be added in later phase`
 8. Contact
+## Taglines that capture audience
+mainboulevard helps build the company you always wanted

 ## Heading sections
 ### Home
 ### About